Table of Contents

 Amazon Keywords Tips

-- use only relevant keywords directly related to the item;
+- use only relevant words directly related to the item;

 - constantly monitor keyword performance;